amandashohdy/Tortoise-Project/README.md

 # Tortoise Burrow Wildlife Detection (YOLO + Flask)

 This project is a lightweight web application and ML pipeline for detecting and classifying wildlife species observed around tortoise burrow sites.
 It provides a simple UI to upload images, runs a trained YOLO computer-vision model for inference, and outputs labeled/annotated results to support faster review of multi-species burrow interactions.
+To see a demonstration and results of the application, go to the final_product folder.

 ## Key Features
 - Upload images through a Flask web interface